 Why A Story?

 But why a story?
-Why, when God initiated the process of recording HIS revelation, did He choose to do so through a story?
+Why, when God initiated the process of recording and delivering HIS revelation, did He choose to do so through a story?
 Why not just say, “Here’s what I want you to know about me and the world in which you live?”
 The record almost certainly would have been shorter, and more concise.
 Think of the arguments that would have been avoided.
 Think of the wars that might never have happened!

 But for some reason, God didn’t do it that way.
 He didn’t give us a concise list.
 He gave us a story.
 A LOOOOONG story.
 He then filled that story with confusing circumstances and baffling behavior.
-The story contains historical records of ancient kings and private letters to people we don’t even know.
+The story contains historical records of ancient and largely forgotten kings and private letters to people we don’t even know.
 There are dramatic battles that keep you on the edge of your seat and “snoozer” passages that ramble on in a seemingly endless series of “begats.”
 “Who cares about these people anyway?”